Omada-K/retailHUB/README.md

     git checkout dev
 ```

-Download and 'fill' the local dev branch with data from github.
+Download and 'fill' the local dev branch with customers from github.

 ```bash
     git pull origin/dev